MSCHST/M-kun/README.md

-BotProtect
+M-kun

-Menggunakan script LineVodka dari MerKremont dan dicampur script LIN3-TCR dari alfathdirk
+Using LineVodka script from MerKremont and mix with LIN3-TCR script from alfathdirk

-Cara install sama seperti BotKick / Line Vodka / LIN3-TCR
+Install same like BotKick / Line Vodka / LIN3-TCR

-Fungsi :
-Saat ada yang mencoba mengusir 1 member dari grup, bot otomatis akan mengusir Kicker tersebut dari grup